bayoishola20/learnnode/README.md

 # Store Application
-A node application built with pug, express and node.
+A node app built with pug, express and node.
 Map stuff is in it.

 ## To use:
 * Clone the repo: `git clone https://github.com/bayoishola20/learnnode.git`